-- Compare alternatives and select the preferred solution alternatives balancing cost / benefit / risk - Select a preferred set of transmission improvements that provide a reliable transmission system to customers most cost effectively while prudently managing the associated risks
+- Compare alternatives and select the preferred solution alternatives balancing cost, benefits and risks. - Select a preferred set of transmission improvements that provide a reliable transmission system to customers most cost effectively while prudently managing the associated risks.

 9. Report on the Study Results